UK 'flash crash' trader fails to raise bail, stays behind bars

 Navinder Singh Sarao, 36, who traded from his parents' modest home in west London, has been charged by the U.S. Justice Department with wire fraud, commodities fraud and market manipulation.

-At a hearing last week, he was granted bail provided he produced just over 5 million pounds and met other conditions.
+At a hearing last week, he was granted bail provided he produced just over 5 million pounds ($7.7 million) and met other conditions.

 "Those conditions have not been met and the defendant invites no further order from the court in that regard," his lawyer Joel Smith told Westminster Magistrates' Court.